-This article describes the creation of a Jedox view, also called an OLAP view.
+This article offers an example of how to create a Jedox view, also called an OLAP view.

-Select a database and the cube you want to use for the view.
+- Select the database and the cube you want to use for the view.

-For example, if we move the Products dimension to the row titles area and the Regions dimension to the column titles area and click Paste, the following view appears:
+- Move the Products dimension to the row titles area and the Regions dimension to the column titles area and click Paste.
+The following view is displayed:

 If multiple elements have been selected, Drill Through and Drill History are not possible.

 To continue our example from above, we applied the Maximum function to our selection and received the following Jedox view:

 The spreadsheet now displays the maximum turnover in May for the years 2014, 2015, and 2016.
 Such calculations are also known as calculated members and ad-hoc client-side rules.